shuyu-li/freertos/FreeRTOS/Source/portable/XCC/Xtensa/readme_xtensa.txt

 described earlier.
 For the following commands, change to that directory or prepend it as the path of example.exe.

-To build your application with thread-safe C library support using the open-source 'newlib' library provided with the Xtensa Tools, you need to make certain modifications to the application to plug in and invoke the newlib reentrancy support.
+To build your application with thread-safe C library support, you need to make certain modifications to the application to plug in and invoke the reentrancy support.
 This allows each task to use the library without interference with other tasks (it is not safe for interrupt handlers to call the C library).

 First, you must define

     XT_USE_THREAD_SAFE_CLIB

-to a nonzero either in FreeRTOSConfig.h or in the compiler's command line.
+to a nonzero value either in xtensa_config.h or on the compiler's command line.
+Note that the default xtensa_config.h provided with this port does define this to 1 if either newlib or xclib is detected.

 Then, you must also make sure to allocate extra space on the stack for each task that will use the C library reentrant functions.
 This extra